xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

   @see [xkeyboard-config] for the implementation of the *standard* keymap configuration database.

-  @see “@ref user-configuration ""” to add a *custom* layout or option.
+  @see “@ref custom-configuration ""” to add a *custom* layout or option.
 - __Client:__ Load the active keymap from the server, then handle update events sent by the server.
 The <strong>[complete keymap]</strong> is directly available in a _self-contained_ file.